-- 1. The blower will turn on/off automatically when set to AUTO (Figure 14.1). - When set to MANUAL, the fan will turn on/off only when you turn it on or off.
+- 1. The blower will turn on/off automatically when set to AUTO (Figure 14.1). - 2.
+When set to MANUAL, the fan will turn on/off only.
 This setting over-rides the internal snap disc. - 3.
 Adjust the speed of the fan by turning the HIGH/LOW knob to the desired setting.